alberthli/frogger/README.md

 ## Usage
 To sample grasps on a custom manipulator, you need the following:
 * a description of the manipulator in URDF or SDF form,
+    * in the description, you must specify which collision geoms are allowed to touch the object.
+If a body has any geoms of this type, then those bodies MUST touch it
+    * additionally, if using the provided heuristic IK sampler, a canonical dummy "palm" frame must be specified, which the sampler will look for
 * a description of the object, either as a mesh or as an analytical SDF,
 * an implementation of an IK sampler to produce initial guesses for the solver (NOTE: this is probably the most important part of the robot-specific implementations, as the nonlinear solver is very sensitive to the choice of initial guess)